inspire-eu-validation/view-service/iso-19128/at58-getmap-transparent-parameter.md

 * Send a GetMap request without TRANSPARENT parameter and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 * Send a GetMap request with an invalid TRANSPARENT parameter and all the other mandatory parameters.

-    * Check if the service notifies the invalid parameter value.
+    * Check that the service notifies the invalid parameter value.

 * Send a GetMap request with a valid TRANSPARENT parameter and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 **Reference(s)**: